 Sounds familiar?
 Aren’t today’s founders and entrepreneurs starting the same way and face the same sort of questions?
 Well, except now they know from where to raise money as there is an established startup ecosystem worldwide and in India as well.

 My point is simple.
-In 2000-1 my uncle advised me on an idea which couldn’t be implemented.
+In 2000-1 my dad advised me on an idea which couldn’t be implemented.
 In 2002 I had an idea and went on to implement as my personal project, got some traction as well but couldn’t make it big.
 I could blame that to the absence of an ecosystem or investor backup or general awareness or guidance and so on and so forth.
 But, the point is simple – that’s what you call implementation.
 Either you are able to do it or you are not.
 Having the right product-market fit, having good user reception, traction, investor interest, market maturity, current market size, future market growth projection, everything counts when you want to implement that ‘idea’ and shape it into a product.
 If you don’t have something or the other of this or can’t get it, your implementation won’t work.

 Ask these 6 questions to yourself in order to be better at implementation: